Skip to main content

 PARTITION BY

-The PARTITION BY clause is used with window functions to divide rows into groups, allowing each group to be processed independently.
+The PARTITION BY clause is used with window functions to divide rows into groups, with each group processed independently.

 It works similarly to GROUP BY, but unlike GROUP BY, it does not collapse rows.
-Instead, it retains all rows while logically segmenting them for window function calculations.
+Instead, it keeps all rows and logically segments them for window function calculations.

 Syntax

-You can use PARTITION BY to group rows into partitions.
+Use PARTITION BY to divide rows into partitions.

 PARTITION BY syntax